hasura/ndc-graphql/README.md

 ## Features

-Below, you'll find a matrix of all supported features for the PostgreSQL connector:
+Below, you'll find a matrix of all supported features for the GraphQL connector:

 | Feature                | Supported | Notes |
 | ---------------------- | --------- | ----- |